C. Douglas Miller

 Teaching & Scholarship

-Using problems as the primary means of instruction, will explore theories and skills involved in estate planning process.
+- Using problems as the primary means of instruction, will explore theories and skills involved in estate planning process.
 Specific topics include: estate planning engagement; information gathering; estate analysis; identification of client objectives; development of remedial and conventional estate plans; and selection of fiduciaries.
-Students will complete an exercise in document preparation in a transactional context.
+Students will complete an exercise in document preparation in a transaction context.